starwavelin/AlgoReviewBook/ch-java/arrayListAndArrayDeque.md

 ```

 #### Why the Node class is static?
 Node class is nested within LinkedList class in Java Source Code.
-Nested "static class" has a special feature: anything within the nested static class cannot access anything outside this nested class but within its wrapper class; anything outside this nested static class but within its wrapper class can access members (even private) within the nested static class.
+Nested "static class" has a special feature: anything within the nested static class cannot access anything outside this nested class but within its wrapper class; anything outside this nested static class but within its wrapper class can access members (even private) within the nested static class.  | "我"不能看外面但外面可以看我使用我

 #### Size (if 64-bit machine)
 | 8 bytes | x bytes | 8 bytes |